Iran's Guard begins ground forces drill near Iraqi border | Law-Order

 Iran's Guard begins ground forces drill near Iraqi border

-Iran's paramilitary Revolutionary Guard Thursday began a ground forces drill near Iraqi border, state TV reported.
+Iran's paramilitary Revolutionary Guard Thursday began a ground forces drill near the Iraqi border, state TV reported.

-The report said the annual exercise dubbed the "great prophet" is ongoing in southwest of the country and has aimed at readiness and assessment of forces.
+The report said the annual exercise, dubbed the "great prophet," is ongoing in the southwest of the country and has aimed at readiness and assessment of forces.

 In recent months, Iran has increased its military drills as the country tries to pressure President Joe Biden over the nuclear accord, which he has said America could reenter.